C0de-Rudy/Primary/README.md

-My name is Rudy Verblac.
+My name is Rudy Verblac, I am a cybersecurity professional in training.
 Welcome to my github.